MrKillerShaunBa/Book-Tracker-API/README.md

 # Book Tracker API

 This is FastAPI based Book Tracker which allows you to save the progress (number of pages read) of the books you are reading.
-It helps to keep a track of the books you have finished, currently reading and not started.
-My motivation to build this was that I have a large library of books at home and have a hard time remembering where I left a particular book when I didnt use a bookmark.
+It helps to keep a track of the books you have finished, are currently reading and have not started.
+My motivation to build this was that I have a large library of books at home and have a hard time remembering where I left a particular book when I didn't use a bookmark.
 I plan to add a front-end to this in the future.

 ## Hosted API Docs

 You can see the hosted Swagger docs [https://book-tracker-api-0ejh.onrender.com/docs](https://book-tracker-api-0ejh.onrender.com/docs).
+The docs are customised to the project with example values.

 ## API Routes
 * `POST /auth/register`: Create a new user account with a username and password.